How to run an LLM on Acurast

 └── webpack.config.js

-There is only one file that is specific to Acurast, which is acurast.json.
-This file is used to configure the deployment, and we will come back to it later in the tutorial.
+There is only one file that is specific to Acurast: acurast.json.
+This file configures the deployment and is covered later in the tutorial.

 Writing the code